 Technique 1

-Dust a dough ball lightly with dry flour and roll as thin as possible.
+Dust a dough ball lightly with dry flour and roll it as thinly as possible.
 Do not worry about tearing it at places or about the shape.

 Brush oil generously over the rolled dough.
-Sprinkle little flour on top.
+Sprinkle a little flour on top.

 Fold the rolled dough like we roll a fan or like a pleat.
 Keep stretching a little from the sides while pleating.